What Is Activated Sludge?

 - Certain heavy metals

-- Some organic micropollutants including pharmaceuticals, personal care products, and endocrine-disrupting chemicals
+- Some organic micropollutants, including pharmaceuticals, personal care products, and endocrine-disrupting chemicals

-- Some emerging contaminants including microplastics
+Some emerging contaminants, including microplastics

 How efficient is the activated sludge process?

-- 85-95% reduction in biological oxygen demand (BOD).
+- 85% to 95% reduction in biological oxygen demand (BOD)

-- 70-90% reduction in chemical oxygen demand (COD).
+- 70% to 90% reduction in chemical oxygen demand (COD)

-- 85-95% removal of total suspended solids (TSS).
+- 85% to 95% removal of total suspended solids (TSS)

-- Significant pathogen reduction when combined with disinfection.
+- Significant pathogen reduction when combined with disinfection

 Advanced aeration and control systems can significantly improve energy efficiency, while effective sludge management enhances overall plant performance.
 Due to its maturity and reliability, the activated sludge process continues to be a cornerstone of wastewater treatment.